chalatz/tours/pages/links/historical-sites/byzantine-monuments.md

   http_desc: " Byzantine Archaeological Sites in Rhodes Greece, Byzantine Historical
     Monuments in Rhodes, Byzantine Sights, Landmarks and Architecture,  Rhodes Historical Tours"
-title: Byzantine Monuments in Rhodes.
-330AD - 1309AD
+title: 'Rhodes Tours - Byzantine Monuments in Rhodes 330AD to 1309AD '
 summary: "During the early Christian period, Rhodes belonged to the Byzantine Empire.
   The Byzantine period lasted on and off for almost 1,000 years.
 During this time, Rhodes was an important Byzantine trading port and a crossroads for ships sailing